 Switch off and unplug appliances around the home

 Try not to leave any of your electrical appliances on standby.
 If you’re done with your hair dryer, unplug it and switch it off at the wall.
-Leaving appliances like TVs, DVD players or changers plugged in can waste energy.
+Leaving appliances like TVs, DVD players or chargers plugged in can waste energy.
 Whenever possible switch them off and unplug them.
 According to the Energy Saving Trust, you can save around £30 a year just by avoiding using your appliances’ standby mode.

 Draw your curtains

 Windows can let a lot of heat out of your home, especially if they’re not double glazed.
 Make sure that in the evenings you would draw your curtains to keep the warmth in and keep the cold air out.
 Not only will you save energy but it also means that your home feels really cosy!

 Every time you use your oven, every shelf within the oven is getting hot, whether there is food on it and in the oven or not.
 You can save energy by cooking more efficiently by batch cooking your food and using every shelf in your oven.
 Once you’re done cooking, open up your oven door and let the heat from the oven warm the room.
 This way you are warming your home with energy that would otherwise just be removed by the extractor fan.

 Service your boiler regularly